To set up a cluster, you need to adjust the

 clusterSize - 1.
 You need to replace the

-To guarantee that a cluster can properly recover from network partitions, it is currently required that all nodes be specified as initial contact points.
-It is not necessary for a broker to list itself as initial contact point, but it is safe to do so, and probably simpler to maintain.
+To guarantee a cluster can properly recover from network partitions, it is currently required that all nodes be specified as initial contact points.
+It is not necessary for a broker to list itself as an initial contact point, but it is safe to do so, and likely simpler to maintain.

 On bootstrap, each node will create a partition matrix.

 This matrix depends on the partitions count, replication factor and the cluster size.
 If you completed the configuration correctly and used the same values for

 clusterSize on each node, all nodes will generate the same partition matrix.